Charlie Tonga: Playing career

-As a player, Tonga was recognized as a powerful front-row forward, He played in the NRL for Sydney Roosters and Canterbury Bulldogs, and was noted for his damaging running ability.
+As a player, Tonga was recognised as a powerful front-row forward, He played in the NRL for Sydney Roosters and Canterbury-Bankstown Bulldogs, and was noted for his damaging running ability.

-In his time at both clubs, Tonga had played only a handful of NRL matches, and spent most of his time at the Roosters playing for the club's feeder team, Newtown.
+In his time at both clubs, Tonga played only a handful of NRL matches, and spent most of his time at the Sydney Roosters playing for the club's feeder team, Newtown.

-After a wayward youth and a stint in jail on an assault charge, Tonga rose to become an NRL player and a stint coaching of the Tongan national side.
-It was in Woodford Prison as a young man in 2000 that Tonga met Australian former rugby league hooker and pastor Noel Gallagher.
+After a wayward youth and a stint in jail on an assault charge, Tonga rose to become an NRL player and a stint coaching the Tongan national side.
+It was in Woodford Prison as a young man in 2000 that Tonga met former Australian rugby league hooker and pastor Noel Gallagher.
 The meeting changed Tonga's life.
-Tonga, now a gentle giant, saying that youthful pride was the problem in his early 20s and when he came out of jail he thought his career as a footballer was finished.
+Tonga, now a gentle giant, has said that youthful pride was the problem in his early 20s and when he came out of jail he thought his career as a footballer was finished.
 A stint in BRL Open 1's with Browns Plains in 2000 (where he would win a Grand Final) followed before his meteoric rise from Easts Tigers to the NRL with the Bulldogs in 2005.
 Two seasons with the Roosters followed, but re-discovering his roots and helping others became a large part of his life.
 Tonga won an Ipswich Rugby League title with Swifts in 2011, and retired from playing soon after.